City Lit textiles: mixed media

 The course will be practical with group demonstrations of techniques at the start of most session in the first half of the course.

-Samples will be shown to give you ideas of the variety of ways you could experiment with the techniques and handouts will also be provided.
+Samples will be shown to give you ideas of the variety of ways you could experiment with the techniques and information will also be provided.
 Power points will be given to illustrate and inform.
 Informal groups discussion will occasionally take place.
 Handouts and course information can also be accessed via our Google classroom eLearning portal.
 Details on how you can login will be sent to you prior to the start date.

 The second half of the course is for your personal project.
 You will be given individual help where needed and additional techniques may be added as your work develops.
 You will be shown how to use any tools and equipment safely in the workshop.
 Various books and journals will be available for you to look for inspiration and information.